xpack/arm-linux-files/README.md

 QEMU, the kernel and initrd files must be provided separatelly, as command line options.

-#### Download the kernel and initrd
+#### Download ready to use kernel and initrd

-For 64-bit Arm Ubuntu 16.04.6, the files are:
+For 64-bit Arm Ubuntu 16.04.6, the ready to use files are:

 - ubu16-arm64-initrd.img-4.4.0-170-generic
 - ubu16-arm64-vmlinuz-4.4.0-170-generic

-To download them, use:
+The commands to download them are:

 ```console
 cd $HOME/Work/qemu-arm